andreamurillomtz/andreamurillomtz.github.io/essays/portafolio.md

 published: true
 labels:
   - Software Engineering
+  - Present
-  - Dante's Inferno
+  - Past
-  -
+  - Future
 ---
  that discusses your interests in software engineering and what kinds of skills and experiences you hope to develop in future.

 <h4>Past</h4>
 <img width="300px" class="rounded float-start pe-4" src="../img/essayPortafolio/pastIcon.png">
-Starting of as a Mechanical Engineering student I discovered my passion for software while working on a research for system automation.
-I was working mainly with pythona and C which at that time were new to me.
-I realized that I enjoyed programming a lot more which made me transfer to Computer Engieneering.
-I have learned so much about differnt types of software in class and out of class.
-At the beginnng I was very interested in system automation since it was useful and satisfying.
-Got familiar with markup languages liek HTML and CSS for creating dashboards.
-I really enjoyed making then but knew that wasn't my cup of tea.
-My transition then switch to Machine Learning particulatly in TinyML.
-Machine Learning is something that fascinates me and I'm curious about.
-I am not only curious on the different model algorithms but also in optimizaiton ways for the models to be deployed onto embedded systems.
+Starting off as a Mechanical Engineering student, I discovered my passion for software while working on research in system automation.
+At the time, I was primarily working with Python and C, both of which were new to me.
+I quickly realized that I enjoyed programming more than I had expected, which motivated me to transfer to Computer Engineering.
+Since then, I’ve learned a great deal about different types of software, both inside and outside the classroom.

+Initially, I was particularly interested in system automation because it was both practical and rewarding.
+During this time, I also became familiar with markup languages like HTML and CSS for creating dashboards.
+Although I enjoyed working on dashboards, I realized that web design wasn’t my area of interest.
+My focus gradually shifted toward Machine Learning, particularly TinyML, which I find fascinating.
+I’m not only curious about different machine learning algorithms but also about optimization techniques that allow models to be deployed on embedded systems.

 <br><h4>Present</h4>
 <img width="200px" class="rounded float-start pe-4" src="../img/essayPortafolio/presentIcon.png">
-Recently I have been workin on a personal project where I developed an iOS app for apple products where I had to learn a high-level general-purpose language that I was unfamiliar with which is Swift.
-It was very fun to do trial and run while making a project and I believe I got to learn so much from doint it.
-I don't consider myself an expert in the language by any means, but I belive I can work my way through making an app.
-That is somehting I love about software engineering, there are many open-source courses and tools that you can use for learning any programming language.
+Recently, I’ve been working on a personal project where I developed an iOS app for Apple products.
+For this, I had to learn Swift, a high-level general-purpose programming language that I was unfamiliar with.
+The process of trial and error while building the app was incredibly rewarding, and I learned so much along the way.
+While I don’t consider myself an expert in Swift, I’m confident in my ability to navigate the language and develop functional apps.
+This experience reinforced one of the things I love most about software engineering: the abundance of open-source resources and tools available to learn any programming language.

 <br><h4>Future</h4>
 <img width="200px" class="rounded float-start pe-4" src="../img/essayPortafolio/futureIcon.png">
-For the future
+Looking ahead, I’m eager to explore more programming languages that I’m not yet familiar with and apply them to practical projects.
+During the ICS 311 class, I hope to learn how to develop a fully functional web app and make it easy to update.
+My goal is to design it in a way that ensures future maintainability, so an outsider can easily understand the source code and make updates as needed.
+One of my long-term aspirations is to become proficient at quickly picking up new programming languages by simply reviewing their documentation.